defi-wonderland/handbook/sites/aztec/docs/background/notes/partial-notes.md

 In order for the AMM to work without outside intervention, the pool's balances for `token0` and `token1` are public, and its balance movements after a user's swap will therefore also be public.

-Consider an exact-in swap.
+Now, consider an exact-in swap.
 The input token can be transferred private to public, but the output amount depends on things that may happen in public.

 Instead of doing a normal public to private transfer, which would reveal the user's address, the AMM